Our curriculum is built on the foundations of the Key Stage 1&2 National Curriculum (NC) for England and the Early Years Foundation Framework.

 Where appropriate, or where a pupil does not have internet access at home, teachers may also choose to send home worksheet tasks and will set an achievable deadline for these.

 Our Marking Policy was updated in November 2016 to reflect the findings of a review of practice in line with research.
-It can be found in the curriculum folder of our online policy bank.

 The marking policy supports an assessment system that focuses on formative assessment in the classroom, with the onus placed on verbal feedback and responses whilst work is being completed.
 This supports our wider aim of promoting independent learning strategies and pupil-initiated review of work.

 Our classrooms are intended to be 'no hands up' zones the majority of the time, to promote thinking time and individual engagement as well as further facilitating effective formative assessment.